One-click communication

 The system covers transactions such as-

-The e-Invoicing scope does not include the following documents, transactions and businesses–
+However, the e-Invoicing scope excludes the following documents, transactions and businesses–

 The main objective of reducing the threshold turnover limit in e-invoicing was to prevent GST evasion and fraud while improving compliance.
 Businesses along the supply chain can claim verified Input Tax Credit (ITC).
 Thereby, it plugs revenue leakages in GST for the government. e-Invoicing also aims to widen the GST digitisation net and allows capturing transaction details at the source, i.e., invoicing stage.